w3c/tr-design/README.md

 Discussions happen through issues, pull requests, and on spec-prod@w3.org.

-## Process for producing a new design for W3C
+## Process for approving a new design

 For any given year: